 Information about Undergraduate Research Opportunities in Language Research Lab from Dr. Gary Raney:

-I am looking for students who are interested in gaining research experience related to how people process language.
-My graduate students and I study issues such as the following: (a) How is figurative language comprehended?
-For example, how do you comprehend familiar metaphors, such as “my lawyer is a shark,” and unfamiliar metaphors, such as “life is a pencil?” (b) Does your language background influences how you comprehend language?
-For example, if you are asked to figure out the meaning of the idiom “don’t look a gift horse in the mouth,” will a native English speaker come up with the same meaning as a native Spanish speaker or a native Hindi speaker? (c) Do the left and right hemispheres of the brain process language in the same way?
-And (d), do Spanish spe akers from the United States process language in the same way as Spanish speakers from South America?
+I am looking for students who are interested in gaining research experience related to how people process language and read texts.
+My graduate students and I study issues such as the following: (a) how is figurative language comprehended?
+For example, how do you comprehend familiar metaphors, such as “my lawyer is a shark,” and unfamiliar metaphors, such as “life is a pencil?” (b) Does your language background influences how you comprehend figurative language?
+For example, if you are asked to figure out the meaning of the idiom “don’t look a gift horse in the mouth,” will a native English speaker come up with the same meaning as a native Spanish speaker or a native Hindi speaker? (c) Do monolinguals and bilinguals process language in different ways?
+For example, when bilinguals read a text, do they think about the text in both languages? (d) Do the left and right hemispheres of the brain process language in the same way?

 You can be involved in all stages of the research process, including conducting experiments, coding data, data analysis, and literature searches.
-You need to be available at least 6 hours per week (daytime hours) and you may participate for credit (e.g., for your Honors activity).
+You need to be available at least 6 hours per week (daytime hours) and you may volunteer or participate for credit (e.g., for your Honors activity).
 You also need to be available Wednesday evenings (5:00-7:00 pm) for lab meetings.
-We need people who are native Spanish speakers to help with several projects, but we have many projects with no language requirements.
-For example, we need students who are creative writers to help us write material for use in our experiments.
-You do not need to be a Psychology major, but you must be interested in how people comprehend language.
+We need people who are not native English speakers to help with several of our projects, but we have many research projects with no language requirements.
+You do not need to be a Psychology major to work in my lab, but you must be interested in how people comprehend language.